mosion714/learnGit/README.md

 My First Project

-# this is my first project of git.
+# This is my first project of git.